decant09/reiki/README.md

 - Select the **Tiny Turtle (Free)** plan.
 - **Tags** can be left blank.
 - Select the **Region** and **Data Center** closest to you in this case EU-West-1.
-- Once created, click on the new database name, where you can view the database URL which be needed for the Heroku Config Vars.
+- Once created, click on the new database name, where you can view the database URL which will be needed for the Heroku Config Vars.

 ### Amazon AWS